snowplow/snowplowanalytics.com/_posts/2019-02-18-snowplow-r113-filitosa-real-time-pipeline-improvements/index.md

 <h3 id="hubspot">2.1 HubSpot webhook integration</h3>

 [Peter Zhu][misterpig] from [Snowflake Analytics][sa] built the [HubSpot][hubspot] webhook
-integration from scratch for this release, huge props to him!
+integration from scratch for this release.
+Huge props to Peter!

 You'll now be able to track the following HubSpot events in your Snowplow pipeline: